DaisyWenwenHuang/gitcalender/README.md

 # gitcalender
-Alter the look of the history calender.
+#Alter the look of the history calender.
-Just for fun
+#just for fun
-forked and inspired from https://github.com/ZachSaucier/github-calendar-customizer.git
+#forked from and inspired by https://github.com/ZachSaucier/github-calendar-customizer.git